adaptris/interlok-docs/docs/pages/overview/adapter-gradle.md

 ## Further reading / More options

-For more information and documented additional gradle options (including how to specify the Interlok version) see our parent gradle docs[here](https://github.com/adaptris-labs/interlok-build-parent).
+For more information and documented additional gradle options (including how to specify the Interlok version) see our parent gradle docs [here](https://github.com/adaptris-labs/interlok-build-parent).
 For more details on the sample project we've cloned for this exercise go [here](https://github.com/adaptris-labs/build-parent-json-csv/tree/docker-image).